 Personal Support for WordPress Websites

 So far, we’ve always used Upwork to find WP developers that get paid on an hourly basis.
-You can also try Lorem, who are specialized in website projects.
 They will do theme and design modifications, plugin installations, WordPress updates etc.

 This can either be a one-off project or something ongoing.
 When working with the same person on a regular basis, they will be much more familiar with the ins and outs of your particular installation.
 Make sure you check the freelancers’ ratings and don’t just go for the lowest price.